The Junior Campus

 • Specialist teachers in Gifted and Talented, Physical Education and Sports, Information Computing Technology, Greek Language, Greek Dance, Special Education and Student Welfare Officer.

-Junior School Educational Program
+Junior Campus Educational Program

 All Key Learning Areas (K.L.A) as specified by NESA are taught from Kindergarten to Year 6 as follows: